Audit

 The Practical Middle Ground

-For most small to mid-size providers, the optimal approach is to use your NDIS platform's built-in compliance features for incident tracking, worker screening, and training monitoring, and supplement with spreadsheets or the SIL Rescue Kit register templates for areas the platform does not cover (document control, continuous improvement, risk management).
+For most small to mid-size providers, the optimal approach is to use your NDIS platform's built-in compliance features for incident tracking, worker screening, and training monitoring, and supplement with spreadsheets or the Complete SIL Kit register templates for areas the platform does not cover (document control, continuous improvement, risk management).
 This avoids the cost and complexity of a separate compliance platform while ensuring comprehensive coverage.

 Choosing the Right Approach for Your Provider